-Hydraulic Mounts improve ride comfort through Damping, but they tend to harden at frequencies above maximum damping point, as mass in the channel develops greater inertia and fluid is pumped into the expansion spring.
-However direct injection diesel Engines with markedly reduced idling speeds ted to shake severely at idle and vibrate with Amplitude between 0.1 to 0.3 mm.
+Hydraulic Mounts improve ride comfort through damping, but they tend to harden at frequencies above maximum damping point as mass in the channel develops greater inertia and fluid is pumped into the expansion spring.
+However direct injection diesel engines with markedly reduced idling speeds tend to shake severely at idle and vibrate with amplitude between 0.1 to 0.3 mm.
 This shaking effect can be combatted with a long channel sized for absorption rather than damping.
-To provide both functions, it is necessary to use Switchable mounts whose spring rate can be lowered at idle frequencies between 25 and 60 Hz, but function as normal Hydro mounts while Driving.
+To provide both functions, it is necessary to use switchable mounts whose spring rate can be lowered at idle frequencies between 25 and 60 Hz, but function as normal Hydro Mounts while driving.

-Following the electrically switchable mounts with their heavy, bulky and energy-intensive electromagnets, the NVH Engineers took a further step and now offer Hydro Mounts that function as absorbers at idling speeds.
-In these types of mounts a second Channel is opened and closed by an actuator, depending on operating condition.
+Following the electrically switchable mounts with their heavy, bulky and energy-intensive electromagnets, the NVH engineers took a further step and now offer Hydro Mounts that function as absorbers at idling speeds.
+In these types of mounts a second channel is opened and closed by an actuator depending on the operating condition.

-If it is necessary to absorb high forces resulting from Torque horizontally, with little effect on the other directions, Torque Struts are used.
+If it is necessary to absorb high forces resulting from torque horizontally with little effect on the other directions, Torque Struts are used.
 Torque struts consist of two bushings and a rod.
 The two bushings act as joints and transfer forces only in the direction of the rod.
-Normally one bushing is very hard and defines the eigenfrequency of the rod between the bushings, while the other is very soft, larger and well isolated and defines the properties of the mount.
-Apart from Radial legs, the second bushing has buffers that are initially very soft, and then progressive to minimize jolts caused by throttle changes and movement of Engine and Transmission unit, which could cause contact with the bodywork.
-The Rods can be of different lengths and families.
-Most commonly used materials are Aluminum Rods (Typically Extruded), Steel rods with combination of Steel pipes and different composition of rubber compounds for bushings to adapt to specific vehicle loads.
+Normally one bushing is very hard and defines the engine frequency of the rod between the bushings while the other is very soft, large and well isolated and defines the properties of the mount.
+Apart from radial legs the second bushing has buffers that are initially very soft and progressive to minimize jolts caused by throttle changes and movement of engine and transmission unit, which could cause contact with the bodywork.
+The rods can be of different lengths and families.
+Most commonly used materials are aluminum rods (typically extruded), Steel rods with combination of steel pipes and different composition of rubber compounds for bushings to adapt to specific vehicle loads.

 Engine and Transmission Mounts have several quite different and to some extent conflicting functions: